Skip to main content

 How Does the Law Handle Nuance in Program Design

 The EEOC’s regulations attempt to address the sophisticated ways in which a wellness program could be designed to circumvent the spirit of the law.
-A program is deemed not “reasonably designed to promote health or prevent disease” if it consists merely of a measurement or without providing specific, individualized follow-up or advice.
+A program is deemed not “reasonably designed to promote health or prevent disease” if it consists merely of a measurement or data collection without providing specific, individualized follow-up or advice.

 A program that exists primarily to shift costs to employees based on their health status or to simply gather data for predicting future expenses is considered a subterfuge for discrimination.
 This is a crucial point.
 The wellness program must be a genuine health initiative.
 Its purpose must be to improve employee well-being, not to identify and penalize high-risk individuals.